 - legal expenses for claiming compensation;

 - interest paid on compensation and legal expenses;

 - litigation costs.

-The following declaration appears at the end of the form as a warning that once the application form is signed and submitted this is viewed as a certification that the information in the form is correct and that reasonable care has been applied:
+The following declaration appears at the end of the form as a warning that once the application form is submitted this is viewed as a certification that the information in the form is correct and that reasonable care has been applied:

 Warning: In submitting this application you must take reasonable care to ensure that the Keeper does not inadvertently make the register inaccurate as a result of a change made in consequence of it.
 If you fail to do so you may be liable to pay compensation to the Keeper for any loss suffered as a result (see section 111).

 Where there is disagreement as to whether a duty of care has been breached, the Keeper should be contacted in writing setting out the reasons for disagreement.
 As is the case with any disagreement regarding a decision of the Keeper, if agreement cannot be reached, the Lands Tribunal have jurisdiction to consider such matters on appeal under section 103 of Act.